fara-pug/fara-pug/index.md

 people who carry backups, and people who will.

-<a id="org71c948f"></a>
+<a id="org0cf7d84"></a>

 ## Moving out and on

-Again, complete the warehouse before you change settlement or do escort quests.
+Again, complete the warehouse before you change settlements or do escort quests.
 When you go take 2 medals and 10 ropes with you to quickly complete the warehouse in your new place right away when you get there.